9M117 Bastion

-The 9M117 Bastion is a Russian laser beam-riding anti-tank missile.
-It is used in a number of separate weapon systems, including the 9K116-1 Bastion missile system (AT-10 Stabber), 9K118 Sheksna (AT-12 Swinger), T-12 antitank gun and the 3UBK12 fired from the BMP-3.
+The 9M117 Bastion is a Soviet laser beam-riding anti-tank missile.
+It is used in a number of separate weapon systems, including the 9K116-1 Bastion missile system (AT-10 Stabber), 9K118 Sheksna (AT-12 Swinger), T-12 anti-tank gun and the 3UBK12 fired from the BMP-3.
 The 100 mm projectile entered service in 1981.

 Development

-The 9K112 Kobra (AT-8 Songster) was the first Soviet tube fired anti-tank missile to enter service; however, it was only deployed in limited numbers to front line units.
+The 9K112 Kobra (AT-8 Songster) was the first Soviet tube-fired anti-tank missile to enter service; however, it was only deployed in limited numbers to front line units.
 Development work began in the late 1970s on a third generation of guided projectiles that would use laser guidance rather than radio command links.
-The guidance system was developed by Igor Aristarkhov, and the missile was developed by Petr Komonov.
+The guidance system was developed by Igor Aristarkhov, and the missile was developed by Pyotr Komonov.
 The Bastion was developed firstly as a relatively cheap missile fired from towed MT-12 100 mm smoothbore anti-tank guns.
 The 9M117 missile was part of the 3UBK10 round and the whole weapon system was designated 9K116 Kastet.
 A laser guidance device was seated on a tripod next to the gun.
 The system was commissioned in 1981.

-During development of the 9K116 system, it was recognized that it could enhance the long range firepower of the older T-55 and T-62 tanks.
+During development of the 9K116 system, it was recognized that it could enhance the long-range firepower of the older T-55 and T-62 tanks.
 The system for the T-55's D-10T 100 mm rifled gun was designated 9K116-1 Bastion (3UBK10-1 round); and for the T-62's U-5TS 115 mm smoothbore gun, 9K116-2 Sheksna (3UBK10-2 round).
 The 9M117 missiles were identical, as in the towed version; however, the 115 mm version had additional guiding rings.
 They were commissioned in 1983.
 Then, the 9K116-3 system was developed for the 100 mm rifled gun of the BMP-3 infantry fighting vehicle, commissioned in 1987.
 Similar systems, with larger caliber 9M119 Svir missiles, were developed for the 125 mm guns of the T-72 and T-80 tanks.